abousselmi/abousselmi.github.io/_posts/2024-04-20-5g-mobile-private-network.md

 5G Mobile Private Networks (MPNs) are enabled by several key technologies, including edge computing, lightweight 5G mobile networks, and automation.

-- **Edge Computing: Edge computing brings computational resources closer to the data source, reducing latency and enabling faster processing of data.
+- **Edge Computing**: Edge computing brings computational resources closer to the data source, reducing latency and enabling faster processing of data.
 In the context of 5G MPNs, edge computing plays a crucial role in supporting real-time applications and services.
 By deploying